 The Wellness program is designed to meet the needs of students with varying degrees of interest and ability in the field of health and physical education.
 Students are required to complete two credits of Health and Physical Education; one semester of PE 9 and one additional semester of an activity course completes the PE portion of the requirements.
-Not all courses are offered every year.
-Check your Forecasting Form for current options.
+Note: Elective Physical Education classes are only one semester each, but students may take them for a year by entering them twice on the forecasting sheet.